jakubgt/homelab-vault-gen/README.md

     ```bash
       docker run -d -p 8080:80 --name pass-gen -v $(pwd)/index.html:/usr/share/nginx/html/index.html:ro nginx:alpine
       ```
-3. Open your browser and navigate to http://localhost:8080.
+3. Open your browser and navigate to `http://localhost:8080`.

+---

-## 🚀 Deployment (Debian/Ubuntu LXC via NGINX)
+## 🚀 Advanced Deployment (Debian/Ubuntu LXC via NGINX)

 Because this is a static, single-file application, it requires almost zero system resources.
 It is highly recommended to host this on a dedicated, unprivileged LXC container using NGINX.